Enrollment Procedures for SP2 Global Courses

 SP2 schedules a group travel health session with a representative from Student Health Services to meet with each class prior to departure.
 Students are expected to attend this session.
 Students are expected to schedule an individual appointment with their health care provider prior to departure if they have any questions or concerns that can not be/are not addressed in the group travel session.

-3. Watch Penn’s Travel Safety Video
+3. Watch Penn’s International Traveler Training Video

 This short video gives students a comprehensive overview of steps they can take to lessen risks while traveling and what to do in the event of an emergency.